English: % of [specify the sellers] with the minimum amount of targeted products readily available for sale

 - the data for this indicator needs to be collected at a time when the sellers are expected to sell the desired products – when people need them (e.g. selling seeds before the agricultural season)

-- the endline and baseline data must be collected at the same time of a year, otherwise they will not be comparable
+- the endline and baseline data must be collected at the same time of a year, otherwise they may not be comparable